KatherLab/MultiTargetCRC/README.md

 Code in 'Model_and_Heatmaps' was used for model training, deployment and generation of heatmaps.

 Code in 'Top_Tiles' was used for generation of Top Tiles.

+Trained models for seven folds are stored under 'Releases v0.1'.